Chalarangelo/30-seconds-of-csharp/snippets/MinDateTime.md

 tags: date,beginner
 ---

-Returns the minimum of two DateTime values.
+Returns the minimum of two `DateTime` values.

-Use the conditional operator, `?:`, to return the minimum of the two values.
+Use the conditional operator (`?:`) to return the minimum of the two values.

 ```csharp
 public static partial class _30s